 The purchased intangible assets are capitalized at cost and amortized over their expected useful lifetime.
-No intangible assets are available.
+In 2017, under Norwegian financial reporting, intangible assets in the amount of 12,123 million NOK are reported.

-Intangible assets are not currently recognized in the Solvency II - balance sheet in accordance to the requirements of the IAS 38 approach which states that no prices are available in an active market.
+Intangible assets are not recognized in the Solvency II - balance sheet in accordance to the requirements of the IAS 38 approach which states that no prices are available in an active market.